avan06/PS4CheaterNeo/README.md

 Enter PS4 Port.
 - `PS4FWVersion`:
 Enter PS4 FW Version (Confirm the fw version only when perform sendpayload).
+- `UILanguage`:
+Determine the language displayed.
+Default english.
+(1.0.2.0)
+- `UIFont`:
+Determine the UI Font Family.
+Default Consolas.
+(1.0.2.0)
+- `UIOpacity`:
+Determines the opacity of the window, the maximum is 1 (opaque), `Default is 0.95`.
+(0.9.7.7)
 - `CollapsibleContainer`:
 Determines whether to enable `collapsible split container` ui in `Query and HexEditor and PointerFinder` windows.
 Default enabled.
 (0.9.7.3)
-- `UIOpacity`:
-Determines the opacity of the window, the maximum is 1 (opaque), `Default is 0.95`.
-(0.9.7.7)
 - `CheatGridViewGroupByEnabled`:
 Determines whether to enable the GroupByEnabled feature in CheatGridView.
 When enabled, Cheat items will be grouped.
 If you have a large number of Cheat items, you may consider disabling this feature to speed up Cheat loading.
 After setting this, you need to restart the program for it to take effect. `Default enabled` (0.9.9.6)
 - `CheatGridGroupRefreshThreshold`: